 The Conservation Reserve Program (CRP) is regionally concentrated

-The CRP covered about 22.6 million acres of environmentally sensitive land at the end of fiscal 2018, with an annual budget of roughly $2 billion (making it USDA’s largest single conservation program in terms of spending at that time).
+USDA’s Conservation Reserve Program (CRP) covered about 22.9 million acres of environmentally sensitive land at the end of fiscal 2023, with an annual budget of roughly $1.8 billion (making it USDA’s largest single conservation program in terms of spending at that time).
 Enrollees receive annual rental and other incentive payments for taking eligible land out of production for 10 years or more.
 Program acreage tends to be concentrated on marginally productive cropland that is susceptible to erosion by wind or rainfall.
-A large share of CRP land is located in the Plains (from Texas to Montana), where rainfall is limited and much of the land is subject to potentially severe wind erosion.
-Smaller concentrations of CRP land are found in eastern Washington, southern Iowa, northern Missouri, and the Mississippi Delta, and southeastern Idaho and northwestern Utah.
+A large share of CRP land was in the Plains (from Texas to Montana), where rainfall is limited and much of the land is subject to potentially severe wind erosion.
+Smaller concentrations of CRP land were found in eastern Washington and Oregon, southern Iowa, northern Missouri, the Mississippi Delta, and southeastern Idaho and northwestern Utah.

 Download higher resolution chart (4066 pixels by 3319, 600 dpi)